 And the Speaker may direct a Member to terminate an answer if of the opinion that these provisions are being contravened or that the Member has had a sufficient opportunity to answer the question.
 (Amended 6 March 2008)

-A Member who believes a response given to a question was in the form of a ministerial statement, may seek the leave of the Speaker to respond to the statement at the conclusion of Question Time for a period not exceeding five minutes.
 (Temporary order 9 December 2008.
 Adopted 22 March 2012)

 Request for explanation concerning unanswered question